top of page

 What Qualifies as Food

-1. Nutritional Support: Food must provide essential nutrients that support the organism's health and well-being.
-This aligns with definitions stating that food is any substance consumed to sustain life and promote growth.
+• Nutritional Support: Food must provide essential nutrients that help maintain health and promote growth.

 • Carbohydrates